billymoon/LoremIpsum/README.markdown

 An extension for Sublime Text 2 and 3!

-_(Support for Sublime Text 3 is new, and barely tested - any feedback appreciated - see ST3 section below)_

 It allow you to Insert Lorem Ipsum in the editor via menu items or keyboard shortcut.

 Select how much text you want from the menu item in `Edit->Text->Lorem Ipsum` or on the right click menu in `Lorem Ipsum`.